Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Preliminaries

-The computational methods used in the context of this review paper were composed of statistical analysis (SA) and/or machine/deep learning methods, both supervised and unsupervised.
-While supervised methods were frequently utilized, pioneer works on some topics such as modeling leadership \cite{Sanchez2010,SanchezCortes2012,SanchezCortes2012b} and dominance \cite{Aran2010b,Hung2011} utilized unsupervised methods that are based either on rules or on ranking and fusion of features.
-Another unsupervised method was Granger causality, a multivariate time series representation framework applied in \cite{Kalimeri2011,Kalimeri2012} for modeling dominance.
+The computational methods considered in this survey refer to machine learning or deep learning supervised and unsupervised approaches.
+While supervised methods were frequently utilized, pioneer works on some topics such as modeling leadership \cite{Sanchez2010,SanchezCortes2012,SanchezCortes2012b} and dominance \cite{Aran2010b,Hung2011} applied unsupervised methods that are rule-based or ranking-based or based on the fusion of features.
+Another popular unsupervised method was Granger causality, a multivariate time series representation framework applied in \cite{Kalimeri2011,Kalimeri2012} for modeling dominance.
 Finally, Gaussian Mixture Models (GMM) and Latent Dirichlet Allocation (LDA), further unsupervised approaches, were applied for engagement analysis in \cite{Oertel2013} and leadership style detection in \cite{Jayagopi2010}.
 The supervised methods were used for performing classification or regression.
 The most popular classification method was Support Vector Machine (SVM), which was typically combined with a radial basis function (RBF) kernel or a linear kernel.
 Earlier works used Naive Bayes (NB) \cite{Feese2011,Jayagopi2012b,Matic2014,Lahnakoski2020,Hayley2010,Nanninga2017,Hagad2011}, Locally Weighted Naive Bayes (LW-NB) \cite{Subramanian2013} and k-Nearest Neighbors (k-NN) \cite{Veenstra2011} as well.
-Bayesian Networks (BN) \cite{Kalimeri2010,Vinciarelli2011}, Boosting \cite{Valente2012,Kubasova2019}, Boosted Trees (BT) \cite{Murray2018}, Decision Tress (DT) \cite{Zhang_2020_WACV}, Random Forest (RF) \cite{Chongyang2019,Subramanian2013,Kindiroglu2017,Nguyen2014,Okada2019TMCCA,Nihei2014,Murray2018, Kubasova2019,Othman2019,Zhang2018}, Collective Classifier (CC) \cite{SanchezCortes2012} and Multiple Kernel Learning (MKL; and its variations such as Localized MKL (LMLK)) \cite{Beyan2017,Beyan2019TMM,Beyan2019,Beyan2018} combined with other classifiers such as SVM, were other popular methods.
+Bayesian Networks (BN) \cite{Kalimeri2010,Vinciarelli2011}, Boosting \cite{Valente2012,Kubasova2019}, Boosted Trees (BT) \cite{Murray2018}, Decision Tress (DT) \cite{Zhang_2020_WACV}, Random Forest (RF) \cite{Chongyang2019,Subramanian2013,Kindiroglu2017,Nguyen2014,Okada2019TMCCA,Nihei2014,Murray2018,Kubasova2019,Othman2019,Zhang2018}, Collective Classifier (CC) \cite{SanchezCortes2012} and Multiple Kernel Learning (MKL; and its variations such as Localized MKL (LMLK)) \cite{Beyan2017,Beyan2019TMM,Beyan2019,Beyan2018} combined with other classifiers such as SVM, were other popular methods.
 Some of these classifiers were merged within Multi-task Learning (MTL) \cite{Kindiroglu2017}.
 In case of sequential data exist, the most commonly applied methodologies include Influence Model (IM)~\cite{Staiano2011b}, Hidden Markov Models (HMM) - including variations such as Linear-chain HMM (LC-HMM)~\cite{Staiano2011b} - and Conditional Random Fields (CRF) - including variants such as linear-chain CRF (LC-CRF)~\cite{Staiano2011b,Sapru2013,Sapru2015,Fotedar2016,Ramanathan2013}.
 A similarly wide spectrum of approaches can be observed in the case of regression methods that include linear regression (linR), Support Vector Regression (SVR) \cite{Go2019,Lai2018}, Random Forest Regression (RFR) \cite{Lai2018}, Ridge Regression (RR) \cite{Srivastava2012,Aran2013b,Aran2013,Okada2015,Fang2016,Kindiroglu2017,Nguyen2014,Okada2019TMCCA}, Multiple Regression (MR) \cite{Suzuki2013,Bhattacharya2018} and Logistic Regression (LR) \cite{CabreraQuiros2016b,Jinna2018,Kapcak2019,Nihei2014,Zhang2018}.